-South Africa pursues the African Agenda, conscious that the Global System of Governance is not efficient and representative of all the people and demographics of the and Cooperation
+South Africa pursues the African Agenda, conscious that the Global System of Governance is not efficient and representative of all the people and demographics of the world.
+The United Nations (UN) does not mirror the current global political and economic configuration.

 Nomaindiya Mfeketo

 Deputy Minister of International Relations

+and Cooperation

 Luwellyn Landers

 Deputy Minister of International Relations

 and Cooperation